July 12 - 22 | € 1750

 July is mid-summer in the mountains where the herds are able to graze at the highest points of up to 3400m in altitude.
 We’ll ride past waterfalls, glacial lakes, and over high mountain passes to reach the lush fields where the new babies are discovering their home for the first time.

-The horses run free, so it’s often a mini adventure in itself to find them all, scattered throughout the peaks and valleys.
+The horses roam freely, scattered across peaks and valleys.
+Finding them is part of the journey.
 As we explore, you’ll get the chance to witness all stages of development, from adorable newborn foals to our magnificent and renowned stallion named ‘Chaar Suluu’.

 FAQs: Important Info

 Even though it is summer, many parts of the trip are at high altitude (over 3000m) so you will need to prepare for both high and low temperatures, wind, and rain.
 Much of the riding is at a walk because we will be climbing and descending steep mountain passes, so there is a lot of opportunity to enjoy the scenery.
+Even though it is mostly at a walk, you must be able to keep your horse at a steady pace over rough terrain for many hours and not lose the group.
 If you are looking for a fast paced ride, it may not be the right fit for you.
 Kyrgyzstan is a generally safe country and the horses are well trained.

 We will do our absolute best to put together a group of horse-loving people and hope we will all leave with some great new friends.
 Those with a curious, friendly attitude are the most welcome to join!